xuesoso/acoel_reference_assembly/README.md

 nanopore/RNA_seq.fastq.gz,,,nanopore
 ```

-The `assets/grouper_config.yaml` file specifies the paths to input paths of Illumina fastq files for Salmon grouper, as well as the condition factors (if there were different treatments for the samples).
+The `assets/grouper_config.yaml` file specifies the input paths of Illumina fastq for Salmon grouper, as well as the condition factors if there were different treatments for the samples.

 ## Dataset
 -----